Learning about nutrition sounds a lot like school! Make it more fun for the kids with these fun Cub Scout nutrition activities.

-The new Cub Scout adventure program has several food activities.
-For some of them, the boys are bringing a nutritious snack to their den meetings.
+The Cub Scout adventure program has several food activities.
+For some of them, the Scouts are bringing a nutritious snack to their den meetings.
 For others, they are planning and preparing a nutritious meal for their families or for a campout.

-Regardless, the boys will need to identify healthy foods.
-What better way to learn than with Cub Scout nutrition games!
+Regardless, the Scouts will need to identify healthy foods.
+What better way to learn than with Cub Scout nutrition activities!

 - Tiger Adventure – Games Tigers Play 5: Bring a nutritious snack to a den meeting.
 Share why you picked it and what makes it a good snack choice.